54754N4/Matrix-Rain/ReadMe.md

 Matrix screen saver that supports multi-monitor setups, written in `Java`.

-**Note:** The first time you run the screen saver it will generate a `properties.conf` file that allows you to modify matrix parameters.
+**Note 1:** The first time you run the screen saver it will generate a `properties.conf` file that allows you to modify matrix parameters.

+**Note 2:** JVM arguments to pass when executing are `-Xms64m -Xmx64m` to set the initial and maximum heap size to 64mb.
+On my dual monitor setup it's enough, however for more than that you might need to tweak these a bit (especially when building with `Launch4j`)

 ## Building